amlan-banaji/amlan-banaji.github.io/_pages/teaching.md

 From March to May 2024 I lectured the Elements of Topology mathematics course to 90 second-year undergraduate students at Loughborough University.

-In addition, I have been a tutor for the following undergraduate tutorials at the University of St Andrews:
+In addition, from 2019 to 2022 I was a tutor for the following undergraduate tutorials at the University of St Andrews:

-- Autumn 2022: Analysis (two groups)
-- Autumn 2021: Analysis (two groups)
+- Analysis (10 groups total)
-- Spring 2021: Abstract Algebra (two groups)
+- Abstract Algebra (2 groups)
-- Autumn 2020: Analysis (two groups)
-- Spring 2020: Pure and Applied Mathematics (two groups)
+- Pure and Applied Mathematics (2 groups)
-- Autumn 2019: Analysis (four groups)